-Our Lady of Lourdes Primary School and our governing body must comply with the legal obligations that relate to managing the risk of child abuse under the Children, Youth and Families Act 2005 (Vic.), the Crimes Act 1958 (Vic.), the Child Wellbeing and Safety Act 2005 (Vic.), the Education and Training Reform Regulations 2017 (Vic.) and the Family Violence Protection Act 2008 (Vic.).
+Our Lady of Lourdes Primary School and our governing body must comply with the legal obligations that relate to managing the risk of child abuse under the Children, Youth and Families Act 2005 (Vic.), the Crimes Act 1958 (Vic.), the Child Wellbeing and Safety Act 2005 (Vic.), the Education and Training Reform Act 2006 (Vic.), the Education and Training Reform Regulations 2017 (Vic.) and the Family Violence Protection Act 2008 (Vic.).